-Typically, the court orders the non-custodial parent to provide child support to the custodial parent.
-This is because the court assumes the custodial parent – who spends the most time with the child – will provide support for the child directly.
+Typically, Washington state courts order non-custodial parents to provide child support to the custodial parent, because the court assumes the custodial parent—who spends the most time with the child—will provide direct support for the child.

 Frequently Asked Child Support Questions